Tatarstan Fertiliser Complex, Volga Federal District, Russia

 In May 2009, Tatarstan president Rustam Minnikhanov visited Japan and signed a memorandum of intent to construct the methanol, urea and ammonia production plant.

 In November 2010, Ammoni finally awarded the engineering, procurement and construction (EPC) contracts for the plant at the Asia-Pacific Economic Cooperation (APEC) summit in Tokyo, Japan.

-EPC contract for Volga Federal District's fertiliser plant
+Contractors involved with Volga Federal District's fertiliser plant

 The NAK Azot granulated urea plant was established by reconstructing an existing Urea-3 workshop and building a new granulation unit.